Road traffic injury is the leading cause of death for those aged 5 – 29.

 World Health Organisation

-Some 1.35 million people are killed on the world’s roads each year.
+Around 1.2 million people are killed on the world’s roads each year.
 Another 20-50 million are seriously injured.
-Even in the UK, that has one of the world’s better road safety records, on average five people are killed on the roads every day.
+In the UK, that has one of the world’s better road safety records, on average five people are killed on the roads every day.

 The Vision Zero concept refuses to accept this astonishing level of danger on roads; the idea that death and serious injury are an inevitable part of moving within our road system.